nathanjmorton/remix/packages/assets-middleware/README.md

 })
 ```

 The middleware accepts an esbuild configuration object as the first argument.
-It will run the build once on the first request and serve the built files from memory.
+The `outdir` option is **required** and determines both the output file structure and the URL path for serving assets.
+The middleware runs the build once on the first request and serves the built files from memory (they are never written to disk).

 The built assets will be served from the URL path corresponding to the `outdir`.
 For example, with `outdir: 'public/assets'`, you can reference the built files in your HTML: